Home biogas cheat sheet downloads banner ad.

 As the world's population continues to grow so will the amount of this type of waste grow, the main source of fish morts is from the aquaculture of fish, such as salmon and trout and that is very much a growth industry globally.
 Therefore, it is quite likely that the anaerobic digestion of fish morts will become commonplace in the future.

-Fish morts are simply dead fish which have died during fisheries activities, but the fish that die during fish farming aquaculture activities are the main source which we will discuss here.
+Fish morts are simply dead fish that have died during fisheries activities, but the fish that die during fish farming aquaculture activities are the main source which we will discuss here.

 Since the Animal By-Products (ABP) Regulations were introduced throughout Europe in the 1990s, it has been much more difficult to use fish mort waste in fishmeal and fish oil production.